davide-casiraghi/ci-global-calendar/README.md

     - **php artisan cache:clear**

 # Developing tips
-- If you are adding or modifying CSS or JS files, run **npm run watch**, every time you save, it will compress with Laravel Mix the css and js listed in **webpack.mix.js**.
+- If you are adding or modifying CSS or JS files, run **npm run watch**.
+Every time you save, it will compress with Laravel Mix the css and js listed in **webpack.mix.js**.

 # Tests
 In order to keep the code mantainable and improvable on the long term by a pool of developers, most of the functionalities of the calendar are tested by a series of unit test and browser test.